Yosemite Lumber Company: Public Opposition

-In 1926, William Biggs Van Name wrote a circular criticizing the National Park Service and the lumber company for the devastation caused by logging in the Yosemite National Park area.
-However, he was unable to generate much public interest, and logging continued without much opposition.
-By 1937, public opposition to logging had grown, and the visit of Eleanor Roosevelt and Harold Ickes, Secretary of the Interior, led to a concerted effort to oust the lumber company.
-The president of Yosemite Sugar Pine, John Ball, was accused of failing to cooperate with the government.
-The lumber company argued that selective cutting could preserve the forests, but the issue had become too public.
-The purchase of the Carl Inn Tract, a stand of 7200 acres of sugar pine, was authorized by legislation and completed in 1939 for a price of $1,495,500.
-This effectively ended the operations of Yosemite Sugar Pine Lumber Company.
+In 1926, Willard Gibbs Van Name wrote a circular criticizing the National Park Service and the lumber company for the devastation caused by logging in the Yosemite National Park area.
+However, he struggled to generate much public interest, and logging continued without significant opposition.

+By 1937, public opposition to logging had grown.
+The visit of Eleanor Roosevelt and Harold Ickes, Secretary of the Interior, led to a concerted effort to oust the lumber company.

+John Ball, president of Yosemite Sugar Pine, was accused of failing to cooperate with the government.
+While the lumber company argued that selective cutting could preserve the forests, the issue had gained too much public attention.
+Legislation authorized the purchase of the Carl Inn Tract, a 7,200-acre stand of sugar pine, which was completed in 1939 for $1,495,500.

+This purchase effectively ended the operations of the Yosemite Sugar Pine Lumber Company.

 The mill operated until 1942, supplied by timber from Mariposa and Tuolumne counties north of the Merced River and west of Yosemite National Park.